nyx-project/vyhub-documentation/docs/game/discord.md

   - Go to `Roles` and drag and drop VyHub Bot above groups you want to have synced.
   ![Discord Role Permissions](../assets/game_integration_guide/discord_roles.png)

 > For higher security do not allow the bot to sync admin groups.
-Please manually make sure admin users also have the admin group in VyHub, otherwise the VyHub log will show error messages.

 ## Group Sync
 User groups are automatically synced.